 Cumberland Caverns, Tennessee; 2016

 In October 2016; Becky, (my wife) and I flew to Tennessee for Fall Break.
-We stayed near Fall Creek State Park.
+We stayed near Fall Creek State Park on the Cumberland Plateau.

 The Fall Creek State Park is over 26,000-acres (110 km2).
 It is centered on the upper Cane Creek Gorge, an area known for its unique geological formations and scenic waterfalls.
 The park’s namesake is the 256-foot (78 m) Fall Creek Falls, the highest free-fall waterfall east of the Mississippi River, (pictured below).